-A new study reveals the impact of social identities in children’s lives.
-The focus also extends to how parents are skipping out on major conversations about race that could benefit children.
-A definite conclusion: building a solid and positive sense of identity involving race, gender, religion, and social class is vital for a child’s healthy development.
+A definite conclusion: building a solid and positive sense of identity involving race/ethnicity, gender, religion, and social class is vital for a child’s healthy development.

 Why Aren’t Parents Talking to Kids About Identity?

 Identity’s role on kids isn’t lost on parents and educators.
 Almost 7 in 10 parents believe that race/ethnicity and social class have an impact on children’s future, but the severity remains unrecognized.
 Only 31% of parents believe the impact is major.

 “Many adults believe if they don’t talk about social categories like race, religion, or social class, their children won’t notice them, but they’re misinformed,” Beverly Daniel Tatu, Ph.D.
 President Emerita, Spelman College said in a press release.